reach-sh/reach-lang/docs/dev/src/model/index.md

 or @{defn("commits")} to the next step.

 An @{defn("assert")}ion is either: a @{defn("knowledge assertion")}, which is a claim that one honest participant cannot know something that another honest participant does know; a @{defn("static assertion")}, which is an always-true formula; an @{defn("assumption")}, which is a true formula if frontends behave honestly; a @{defn("requirement")}, which is a true formula if participants behave honestly; or, a @{defn("possibility assertion")}, which is a formula for which there exists some values that honest participants and frontends could submit which results in the truth of the formula.
-An @{defn("honest")} participant is one that executes the steps specified by the DApp, while an honest frontend is one that only returns values which ensure that all assumptions evaluate to the boolean `{!reach} true`.
+An @{defn("honest")} participant is one that executes the steps specified by the DApp, while an honest frontend is one that only returns values which ensure that all assumptions evaluate to the boolean `{!rsh} true`.

 A @{defn("value")} is either: the `null` value, a boolean, an unsigned integer, a string of bytes, a digest, an address, a fixed tuple of values, a statically-sized homogeneous array of values, or a fixed record of values.
 Values may be @{defn("digest")}ed to produce a [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of their binary encoding.